 - also gipsy, c.1600, alteration of gypcian, a worn-down Middle English dialectal form of egypcien "Egyptian," from the supposed origin of these people.
 As an adjective, from 1620s.
 Compare British gippy (1889) a modern shortened colloquial form of Egyptian.

 Cognate with Spanish Gitano and close in sense to Turkish and Arabic Kipti "gypsy," literally "Coptic;" but in Middle French they were Bohémien (see bohemian), and in Spanish also Flamenco "from Flanders."
 "The gipsies seem doomed to be associated with countries with which they have nothing to do" [Weekley].
 Zingari, the Italian and German name, is of unknown origin.
 Romany is from the people's own language, a plural adjective form of rom "man."
-Gipsy is the prefered spelling in England.
+Gipsy was the preferred spelling in England.
 As an adjective from 1620s with a sense "unconventional; outdoor."
 The name is also in extended use applied to "a person exhibiting any of the qualities attributed to Gipsies, as darkness of complexion, trickery in trade, arts of cajolery, and, especially as applied to a young woman, playful freedom or innocent roguishness of action or manner" [Century Dictionary].